nrupprecht/NeverSQL/README.md

 # Other tools

-The project includes some basic functionality to do a hex dump of a file (really, of a stream).
+The project includes some basic functionality to do a hex dump of a file or stream.
 This can be useful for debugging purposes.
+This is implemented in *NeverSQL/utility/hexdump.cpp* and *NeverSQL/utility/hexdump.h*.

 ![Alt text](./images/hexdump-example-1.png)